teemuniskanen/docs/docs/api/fhir/resources.md

 *FHIR profile*: [SelfCareQuestionnaireResponse](https://simplifier.net/DuodecimCDS/SelfCareQuestionnaireResponse)

 The [SelfCareQuestionnaireResponse](https://simplifier.net/DuodecimCDS/SelfCareQuestionnaireResponse) is the counterpart to a Questionnaire: it contains the answers that the user has provided.
-This can be sent to EBMeDS for decision support.
+This can be sent to EBMEDS for decision support.

 Here is a complete example: